-FMC Technologies offers a wide array of accessories to be used with our Smith Meter® Positive Displacement Meters.
-From counters and printers to transmitters to temperature compensators, FMC Technologies offers complete solutions for your needs.
+FMC Technologies offers a variety of accessories to be used with our Smith Meter® Positive Displacement Meters.
+From counters and printers to transmitters and temperature compensators, FMC Technologies has complete solutions for your needs.

-- Large Numeral Counters - feature large, easy-to-read, five-digit 600 Series or six-digit 900 Series reset counter numerals, with fine graduations on right-hand wheel for an additional digit of resolution.
-Standard on all models is an eight-digit, non-reset totalizer is standard on all models.
-Accumulative or Zero Start ticket printers are also available.
+- Large Numeral Counters (LNC)- Large easy-to-read counters include the five-digit 600 Series or the six-digit 900 Series.
+Both include fine gradations on the right hand wheel for an additional digit of resolution.
+Standard on all models is an eight-digit, non-reset totalizer.
+Accumulative or Zero start ticket printers are also available.

-- Preset Counters- the Smith Meter® Model 300C Series Preset Counters are four-digit or five-digit, two-stage, preset counters designed for mounting directly beneath a Model 500 Series Counter on all Smith Meter® Positive Displacement Meters.
+- Preset Counters- the Smith Meter Model 300C Series Preset Counters feature four or five digit, two stage, present counters that are designed for mounting directly beneath a Model 500 Series Counter on all Smith Meter Positive Displacement Meters.

-- Model E Transmitter- a heavy-duty, mercury-wetted switch-type transmitter that produces pulses in proportion to meter throughput
+- Model E Transmitter- Heavy duty, mercury-wetted, switch-type transmitter that produces pulses in proportion to meter throughput.

-- Model UPT (Universal Pulse Transmitter)- an infrared, quad channel, high resolution pulse generator driven by the output shaft of a positive displacement meter.
+- Model UPT (Universal Pulse Transmitter)- Utilizing an infrared, quad channel, high resolution pulse generator driven by the output shaft of a positive displacement meter.
 It provides high integrity pulse transmission and verification of signal and power for custody transfer measurement applications.

 - Model GPST Transmitter- This is a dual channel, heavy duty, photoelectric, hermetically seal pulse generator developed specifically for the European market.

-- ATC and ATG Temperature Compensators- provide net volume or weight registration based on continuous integration of gross metered volume and temperature regardless of flow rate and temperature fluctuations.
-Also based on the coefficient of expansion of the particular liquid being metered.
+- ATC and ATG Temperature Compensators- provide net volume or weight registration base on continuous integration of gross metered volume and temperature regardless of flow rate and temperature fluctuations by utilizing the coefficient of expansion of the particular liquid being metered.